redhat-cop/ocp4-helpernode/docs/vars-doc.md

 ### NTP Configuration

-If you would like to use your own NTP servers, you can specify them in using the follwing config.
+If you would like to use your own NTP servers, you can specify them in using the following config.

 ```
 chronyconfig: